 TikTok influencer marketing pricing

-Obviously taking a look at the influencer marketing rates in 2021, you just can’t have a complete picture without TikTok.
-This May the mega popular social media platform app was the most downloaded app, beating YouTube, Facebook, Instagram, WhatsApp and Snapchat.
-Originally attracting only younger generation, by 2021 TikTok has become the major challenger for Instagram & YouTube video content sharing dominance.
+Obviously taking a look at the influencer marketing rates in 2022, you just can’t have a complete picture without TikTok.
+In May 2021 the mega popular social media platform app was the most downloaded app, beating YouTube, Facebook, Instagram, WhatsApp and Snapchat.
+Originally attracting only younger generation, by 2021 TikTok became the major challenger for Instagram & YouTube video content sharing dominance.
 Today influencers of all tiers have TikTok on their radar and many of them are successfully switched to it from other platforms and quite successful in showing what is possible when it comes to making a video ad viral.

 According to InfluencerMarketingHub, TikTok influencer post pricing looks the following.